How it Works

 How much does a visit to Australian Access Clinics cost?

-Out of pocket fees for patients are $225 including the initial consultation and application to the TGA.
-Follow up telehealth consultations are $60 and may be bulk billed for patients who have attended our clinic in person.
+Out of pocket fees for patients in clinic are $250 including the initial consultation and application to the TGA.

 How much does medical cannabis cost?